Learning Programs

 This change preserves our intent to provide stimulating learning opportunities for our members around diversity, equity, and inclusion while also using somewhat more neutral terms to describe our focus.
 The new name also reflects the trajectory of our work over the last five years, from direct learning about racism and its impacts to learning how to address

-our differences in positive and productive ways. /Sumter AAUW's Embracing Community Committee supports our branch commitment to diversity and enhances members' awareness of diversity issues by providing programs focused on those issues.
+our differences in positive and productive ways.
+Lake/Sumter AAUW's Embracing Community Committee supports our branch commitment to diversity and enhances members' awareness of diversity issues by providing programs for members and guests to learn about other racial, ethnic, and cultural groups.

 2025-26 Embracing Community